dikshith-shetty/cercli-task/README.md

 ### API Details:
 - POST /api/v1/time-off - To create new time off
 - GET /api/v1/time-off/{employeeId} - To get the list of time off's for an employee

+### Solution
+- We implemented business logic within the service layer to validate constraints, avoiding reliance on the database for this validation.
+Using SQL procedures and triggers could slow down the system.
+Our service class is designed to handle the logic to verify if the required criteria are met."
+- Additionally, we used enums to represent leave categories.
+Since leave categories and their overlapping rules are predefined, enums provide a clear and efficient way to represent these categories and manage overlapping criteria.